Kato

 enjoy your music much more.

 For lessons, contact me, I'm based in Oxford (UK).
+Also online viola and violin lessons are available.

 Did you eliminate pain or tendonitis that prevented you from playing?
 Did you overcome stage fright?
 Do you find playing easier, more enjoyable?
 If you are a teacher, what's the best improvement you had with your students who learn to play with the new approach?
 I'd like to hear it, tell everybody!